Shalantor/Blockchain-Caching/README.md

 # Getting Started

-* For now open either with IntelliJ or Eclipse or compile manually (Will add gradle as build tool soon)
+* For now open either with IntelliJ or Eclipse or compile manually
 * For tests just run one of the test classes in the test folder.
+* If you use gradle, specify the main class you want in the build.gradle file.